Rodmg/blastbot-hass-bridge/blastbot-bridge/README.md

 ### Installation

-1. Add this Add-on repository (TODO)
+1. Navigate in your Home Assistant frontend to Settings -> Add-ons -> Add-on store.
-2. Navigate in your Home Assistant frontend to Settings -> Add-ons -> Add-on store.
+2. Add this Add-on repository: https://github.com/Rodmg/blastbot-hass-bridge.git
 3. Find the "Blastbot Bridge" add-on and click it.
 4. Click on the "INSTALL" button.
 5. After it finishes installing, go to the "Configuration" tab.